magenta/magenta/README.md

 curl https://raw.githubusercontent.com/tensorflow/magenta/master/magenta/tools/install.sh | bash
 ```

+The Magenta libraries are now available for use within Python programs and
+Jupyter notebooks, and the Magenta scripts are installed in your path!

+Note that you will need to run `source activate magenta` to use Magneta every
+time you open a new terminal window.

 #### Manual Install

 If the automated script fails for any reason, or you'd prefer to install by